+How do you go from survivor to thrivor with breast cancer?
 This is the first week of Breast Cancer Awareness Month, October.
-And this blog article is Part 2 of the Thriving Series, our 5-part series sharing Dr. Bailey's tips for going beyond surviving cancer, to thriving.
+And this blog article is Part 2 of The Thriving Series.,I am breast cancer survivor and physician Dr. Cynthia Bailey.
+In this 5-part series, I share my tips for going beyond surviving cancer, to thriving.

 As far back as I can remember, I’ve always been fundamentally and wholly afraid of getting breast cancer.
 My family tells the story of my paternal great grandmother who died tragically of it at 32, leaving a ranch family with 6 kids to fend for themselves without a mother to do what mothers do.
 Despite my awareness, fears, and good medical care, I got breast cancer anyway – and shockingly, breast cancer changed my life for the better.